The 10 Must-Have Glasses For Your Home Bar

 Show off your knowledge of art of mixology and the traditions behind the glassware and the cocktails they enhance.

-This truly is a must for all lovers of tan liquors.
-The double old fashioned (which also comes as a single and even a triple) is a staple gentleman and ladies looking to tip a glass back with sophistication.
+The double old fashioned glass is a staple for gentleman and ladies looking to tip a glass back with sophistication.

 The rocks glass is best for drinks that you build within the glass.
-By this we mean without using a cocktail shaker or mixing glass to mix the ingredients.
-A nice set of these makes a fantastic Christmas, graduation, or 21st birthday gift.
+By this we mean without using a cocktail shaker or mixing glass to combine the ingredients.
+A nice set of these glasses makes a fantastic Christmas, graduation, or 21st birthday gift.

-Cocktails you can serve in this glass are:
+Cocktails you can serve in rocks glass are:

-Would a cocktail by any other glass taste as sweet?
-Debatable.
-This stemware is known by many names from the Collins, Delmonico, and the highball.
-Each glass has a slightly different capacity but they all have that characteristic “chimney shape”.
-These are great for cocktails that require lots of ice.
+This stemware is known by many names from Collins, Delmonico, and Highball.
+Each glass has a slightly different capacity but they all have that characteristic of a “chimney shape”.
+It is great for cocktails that require lots of ice.

-Some of our favorites to serve in Collins glasses are:
+Some of our favorites drinks served in Collins glasses are: